saqc/SaQC/docs/cookbooks/DriftDetection.rst

 We load the example `data set <https://git.ufz.de/rdm-software/saqc/-/blob/develop/docs/resources/data/tempsenorGroup.csv>`_ from the *saqc* repository using the `pandas <https://pandas.pydata.org/>`_ csv file reader.
-Subsequently, we cast the index of the imported data to `DatetimeIndex` type and use the `plot` method built into the dataframe object, to have a look at the imported variables:
+Subsequently, we cast the index of the imported data to `DatetimeIndex` and use the dataframe's `plot` method, to inspect the imported data:

 .. doctest:: flagDriftFromNorm